jeffbenak/Professional-README-Generator/README.md

 # License
 - This application uses the MIT License.
 # Questions
-- If you have any questions or feedback, feel free to contact me via email and I will get back to you.
+If you have any questions or feedback, feel free to contact me via email and I will get back to you.
-Contact Info
 - GitHub: [JeffBenak](https://github.com/jeffbenak)
 - Email: jeff.benak@yahoo.com